 One secret to building better and healthier habits is finding our weak times.
 Look for times of the day when you’re tired and your vitality is low.
 That time is an excellent time to nurture yourself, but instead, we often reach for comfort food or grab a convenient, unhealthy snack.

 For example, my most vulnerable time of day is the evening.
 After spending my day actively listening and supporting clients or conducting an all-day leadership training, I’m ready for downtime.

 What sounds appealing to me after work?
 Sinking into the belly of my comfortable armchair and flipping on the television.
 Of course, watching too much TV can be an unhelpful habit, but for me, it helps me unplug from the day and turn off my mind.

 However, I also want to get more exercise, and evenings are a perfect time to move my body after sitting for hours.
-So, knowing that evenings are a weak spot regarding discipline, I chose to combine jumping on the rebounder and stretching while watching television.
+So, knowing that evenings are a weak spot regarding discipline, I chose to combine jumping on the rebounder and stretching while watching television (or doing lunges in between clients).
 Now, I’ve paired activities to support my new health goal and also meet my need to relax.
 This pairing will also make it much easier to eliminate TV when the weather gets warmer.

 HABIT TIP #2